vacuumlabs/cardano-hw-cli/docs/installation.md

 # Linux

 ## Option 1: install from `.deb` package:
-To install from `.deb` package, open file from file explorer of your choice or run in command line:
+To install from a `.deb` package, open file from file explorer of your choice or run in command line:
 ```
 sudo dpkg --install ./cardano-hw-cli_<VERSION>.deb
 ```